CubeAPM

 CubeAPM vs Better Stack

-CubeAPM, by contrast, gives teams fine-grained telemetry control with full OTEL (OpenTelemetry) and MELT support, and 60–80% cost savings with no lock-in.
-Whether it’s real-time debugging, production incident response, or compliance-driven telemetry, CubeAPM is a smarter, more flexible alternative—engineered for scale.
+CubeAPM, by contrast, is cost-efficient and offers self-hosting support.
+It gives teams fine-grained telemetry control with smart sampling and 60–80% cost savings.
+Whether it’s real-time debugging, production incident response, or compliance-driven telemetry, CubeAPM is a smarter, more flexible alternative, engineered for scale.

 2. Datadog